ZipCPU/qoiimg/README.md

   It removes the header and trailer, detects the width and height, and produces a one-frame AXI video stream as an output.
 That is, it will produce one frame per incoming QOI image once completed.
-This component is even less developed than the [QOI decompressor](rtl/qoi_decompress.v), since this one doesn't even pass the lint check yet.
-As such, it's clearly not ready for prime time ... yet.
+This component is about as developed as the [QOI decompressor](rtl/qoi_decompress.v), since both only pass lint checks.
+As such, neither are ready for prime time ... yet.
 - _qoi_framebuffer_ is not yet written.
 Once written, this component will repeatedly read QOI image files from memory, and feed them to the decoder.
 The result (should) be a proper video